-Item 3 Significant estimates and areas of management judgment Background information There are a number of complex and significant accounting estimates that require management judgment in preparing the City's consolidated accounts at December 31, 2011.
-Significant provisions and estimates include: a) provision for property tax appeals;b) provision for accounts receivable; andc) employee benefit obligations.
+Item 1 Significant estimates and areas of management judgment Background information There are a number of complex and significant accounting estimates that require management judgment in preparing the City's consolidated accounts at December 31, 2012.
+Significant provisions and estimates include: a) provision for property tax appeals; b) provision for accounts receivable; c) employee benefit obligations; and d) landfill closure and post-closure costs for active and inactive landfill sites.
 Management has processes and controls in place for formulating these estimates as summarized below: a) The provision for property tax appeals is based on management's estimates of losses relating to successful appeals by taxpayers.
 The provision is based on historical arbitration experience. b) The provision for accounts receivable is based on management's review of individual account balances using historical collection and other relevant debtor information. c) The City engages a third party actuary to determine the liability for post employment benefit obligations for sick leave benefits, WSIB and other post-retirement benefits.
-The liabilities associated with these employee benefit arrangements are calculated by the City's actuaries and involve the use of significant assumptions, including but not limited to, the discount rate, salary growth, inflation and health care increases for dental, drugs and medical costs.
+The liabilities associated with these employee benefit arrangements are calculated by the City's actuary and involve the use of significant assumptions, including but not limited to, the discount rate, salary growth, inflation and health care increases for dental, drugs and medical costs. d) Management, through the use of internal and external specialists, determines the landfill liabilities by estimating the costs to be incurred during the closure and post- closure periods.
+The liability is calculating using significant estimates for discount and inflation rates as well as estimates of expenditures for closure and post-closure care of the landfill sites, site capacity and remaining useful lives and the post closure care period.